Anandd47/BankAccountProject/README.md

 - ☕ **Java** - Core programming language
 - 🏗️ **OOP Principles** - Classes, Objects, Inheritance, Encapsulation
 - 📝 **File Handling** - Saving and retrieving account data
+- 🗄️ **SQL (MySQL)** - Managing and storing account data
 - 💻 **Eclipse IDE** *(optional)* - For running and managing the project

+---

+## 📄 How It Works

+1. The Java application allows users to create a bank account, deposit, withdraw, and check their balance.
+2. The SQL script (`BankAccountSolution.sql`) is used to:
+   - Create a table for storing account information.
+   - Insert initial account data.
+   - Simulate deposit and withdrawal transactions.
+   - Retrieve the current balance from the database.

 ---